 The Company encourages Whistleblowers to raise any concerns they have about the investigation of their Report (including breach of confidentiality) with the Whistleblower Protection Officer or the person to whom the Report was made.

-7.2 Duration of investigation
+7.2 DURATION OF INVESTIGATION

-The Company will aim to conclude the investigation as soon as practicable from receiving a Report.
-But the time may vary depending on the nature of the Report.
+The Company will aim to conclude the investigation as soon as practicable from receiving a Report, however the time may vary depending on the nature of the Report.